Azosk/DevOps_Site/README.md

 Microsoft.EntityFrameworkCore.Tools | Version="8.0.0"

 ## Usage
 To start the application, run: `dotnet watch run`
+This applicaiton is a Web Application that uses technologies such as Identity, EF Core, ASP.NET, and more!
+In the application there are web pages describing methods for ways to integrate these technologies into your own applications.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.